pivotal/docs-tap/application-accelerator/creating-accelerators/accelerator-yaml-sample.hbs.md

 engine:
   # this is the 'global' transformation node.
 It produces the final set of
   # files to be zipped and returned from the accelerator.
-  # As input it receives all the files from the acceletor repo root.
+  # As input it receives all the files from the accelerator repo root.

   # The properties in this node dictate how this set of files is
   # transformed into a final set of files to zip up as the accelerator